 Neala narrowed her eyes.
 “Why, exactly?”

 “Graphic depictions of violence.
-Really, a bunch of prudes who like pretending violence never happens outside their little bubbles and hate when anyone draws attention to it.”
+Really, a bunch of prudes who like pretending nothing happens outside their little bubbles and hate when anyone draws attention to it.”
 Thora gazed upward, remembering with a wistful sigh all the times the cops showed up in the middle of a concert.
 Someone threw pig’s blood at her once, but she couldn’t tell whether that was a protester or a fan.
 Climbing onto the stage was also common for both groups.
 “If you’re okay buying from companies that send child slaves to work in the cobalt mines but you’re screaming at someone with a guitar for pointing out that things like this are happening all the time, your priorities are outta whack anyway.
 I’m not the monster they make me out to be.
 I’m a person.
 I have a cat and everything.”

 “Uh-huh.
 Why do you keep playing if you get so much pushback?”
 River asked.

 “Because it’s hella funny.”
-It is; try taking the subway holding a suspicious instrument case and covered in pig’s blood.
+It is.
+Try taking the subway holding a suspicious instrument case and covered in pig’s blood.
 “Besides, I enjoy the complexity of black metal—it’s for the art, you know.
 I’m clearly in it for the long run.”

 “And what will you be playing?”
 Again, of course, Neala, moving things along.